 An imaginative middle grade novel about a train that travels through impossible places, a boy trapped in a snow globe, and a girl who’s about to go on an unbelievable adventure.
 Features internal illustrations and a hidden cover.

-► Buy The Train to Impossible Places from Book Depository [UK edition].
+► Buy The Train to Impossible Places from Book Depository [UK edition recommended].

 Twice Magic by Cressida Cowell